April 20, 2026

 - Automated task assignment for IT, managers, and new hires

-Best for: Small to mid-size companies who want onboarding as part of an all-in-one HR platform without managing separate vendors.
+Best for: Small to mid-size companies who want onboarding as part of an all-in-one HR platform.

 3. Rippling: best for IT provisioning and onboarding

 Rippling treats onboarding as a unified IT and HR workflow.
-When a new hire is added, Rippling can ship a laptop, provision SaaS accounts (Google Workspace, Slack, GitHub, Jira — hundreds of integrations), enroll benefits, set up payroll, and assign onboarding tasks in a single automated flow.
-No other tool on this list handles the IT provisioning side as completely.
+When a new hire is added, Rippling can ship a laptop, provision SaaS accounts (Google Workspace, Slack, GitHub, Jira, and hundreds more), enroll benefits, set up payroll, and assign onboarding tasks in one automated flow.
+No other tool on this list handles IT provisioning as completely.

 For companies where "onboarding" means twenty app logins, a laptop shipped to a home address, and benefits enrollment before day one, Rippling compresses that into one trigger.
-The automation engine is powerful — you can build conditional workflows that assign different tasks based on role, department, or location.
-The trade-off is complexity: setup takes longer, and pricing scales with modules.
+The automation engine supports conditional workflows by role, department, or location.
+The trade-off is complexity.
+Setup takes longer, and pricing scales with modules.

 Key features: